a3bd2lra7man/m7_db/README.md

     and the reverse one *intToBoolean(int)*
     for helps reading and writing boolean data from and to database

-2- work with date in the same convention of converting boolean to integer
+2- work with DateTime in the same convention of converting boolean to integer
     there is *dateToInt(DateTime)*
     and *intToDate(int)* helps reading and writing DateTime from and to database

-#### example
+### Example

 first let's look at how the data class will be without extending M7Table